MSUDataAnalytics/SSC442/public/slides/00-slides.md

 <!-- slide -->
 ## Starting point for this course

-Better utilizing existing data can improve our predictive power whilst providing interpretable outputs for making policies.
+Better utilizing existing data can improve our predictive power whilst providing interpretable outputs for considering new policies.

+**WARNING:** Causation is tough and we will spend the entire course warning you to avoid making causal claims!

 <!-- slide -->